WHOequity/HEAT/README.md

 applicable in your particular case, including, as applicable the Software and the Data.

-1.2 Both HEAT and HEAT Plus are available in two formats: an online version, and a downloadable desktop version.
+1.2 HEAT and HEAT Plus are available in two formats: an online version, and a downloadable desktop version.
 The applicability of certain aspects of the Terms of Use will depend on whether you are using HEAT and/or HEAT Plus, and whether that is through the online or desktop version(s).